liuggio/ExcelBundle/README.md

 You could create your own writer extending  ``n3b\Bundle\Util\HttpFoundation\StreamResponse\StreamWriterInterface`` or you could use the Huge Xls library called PHPExcel.

-With PHPExcel you can create: xls, ods, pdf and more.
+With PHPExcel you can create: xls, ods, pdf and more,

+you have to know that csv is pretty faster so I encourage you to use the built-in php for csv  http://it.php.net/manual-lookup.php?pattern=csv&lang=en&scope=quickref

-## INSTALLATION COMPOSER
+## INSTALLATION with COMPOSER

 1  Add to composer.json to the `require` key